When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Ragdolls are substantial in size and need a well-balanced diet of high-quality ingredients throughout their lives to support lifelong health.
 This breed needs a diet high in protein and must eat meat.
 Felines are obligate carnivores and require animal proteins for their health.
 This breed needs food that lists animal protein as a first ingredient.
 Because they are more significant in size than many other breeds, they need a high-calorie diet, which can shift from kittenhood to adulthood.

 Ragdoll’s food should be at least 30 to 60 % protein.
-They need healthy fats, about 20% of the diet should be fat.
+They need healthy fats.
+About 20% of the diet should be fat.
 Raggies truly do better when they eat whole meat-based rather than processed food.
 Processed meats can be high in filler and substitutes.
 Chicken, turkey, lamb, beef, and salmon are some good protein sources.
 Foods with animal organ meats are also good.
 Look for named fat sources like chicken fat and fish oil.
-Cats can have some carbohydrates and grain but steer clear of foods that use a lot of corn or grain.
+Cats can have some carbohydrates and grain, but steer clear of foods that use a lot of corn or grain.
 These are hard for felines to digest.
 Watch out for foods that have a lot of chemicals and artificial additives.

 Ragdolls may be fed dry food; however, it is best to give them some form of wet food in their diet.
 This kitty can get dehydrated quickly, and those fed dry kibble only must be given additional sources of moisture.
 Adding canned unsalted fish like tuna, whitefish, and even some bits of raw beef can be very helpful.
-Wet food is easier on this giant breed’s kidneys, so try to give them a mixed or all wet diet if possible.
+Wet food is easier on this giant breed’s kidneys, so try to give them a mixed or all-wet diet if possible.

 Felines need a balance of many different vitamins, minerals, fatty acids, and amino acids.
 Calcium is essential for bone and blood health, especially in such a large feline.
 Iron, magnesium, phosphorus, and zinc are just some of the minerals they need for a healthy life.
-Vitamins A, D, B1, B2, B3, and B6 help metabolism of carbohydrates and proteins and support overall growth and health.
+Vitamins A, D, B1, B2, B3, and B6 help the metabolism of carbohydrates and proteins and support overall growth and health.
 Always read cat food labels and ask your vet for recommendations if you are worried about your cat’s nutritional balance.

 Many owners want to feed their Raggy a raw diet.
-This can be very beneficial, however it must be done under the guidance of a veterinarian.
+This can be very beneficial, however, it must be done under the guidance of a veterinarian.
 It is very easy to overfeed or feed them too much fat, etc. This is a very delicate balance and cannot be achieved simply by feeding a cat raw food.
 Working closely with a professional will ensure your cat gets everything they need from a raw food diet.

 Pure-bred kitties are quite expensive.
 Companion animals can cost anywhere from $600 to over $2,500 for a show-quality cat.
 Many factors play into the price, including bloodline, location, and breeder.
 On average, one can expect to pay about $1,000 for a high-quality kitten.
 This is a prevalent breed globally and, in some places, can cost several thousand dollars.
 These sweet felines are bred specially for their looks and personality, and people are willing to pay a lot for that.
 Show cats will cost much more and can have stringent guidelines for size and coloring.
 Champion Raggy bloodlines will cost much more, and specific patterns like Lynx, Tortie, and Flame will be much more expensive.